-The Importance of Sensory Play at Playgrounds
+The Importance of Sensory Play and Playgrounds

 The importance of playgrounds in child development has only been solidified in recent years as autism rates continue to rise.
 But what is it about playgrounds that make them so important?
-And how can parents encourage their children to make the most of their local play space?
+And how can parents encourage their kids to make the most of their local play space?

-What Is Sensory Play and Development?
+What Is Sensory Play and Why Is It Important?

-Benefits of Sensory Play
+Benefits of Sensory Play for Development

 1. Cognitive Development

 When a child engages in a sensory experience, it sends signals to their brain, recording the experience and filing it away for future use.
-This stimulates their brain and contributes to the growth and development of their brain over time.
-The more sensory experiences a child has, the more they engage their brain, essentially exercising it and helping it to expand over time.
+These signals stimulate a kid’s brain and contribute to the growth and development of their brain over time.
+Sensory play gives kids many opportunities to engage their senses and develop crucial cognitive skills like memory, reasoning and problem-solving.
+The more sensory experiences a child has, the more they engage their brain, which may lead to improved spatial and mathematical abilities.

 3. Language Development